ReactEMG Stroke: Healthy-to-Stroke Few-shot Adaptation for sEMG-Based Intent Detection: EVALUATION

 \subsubsection{Data Efficiency}

-To study data efficiency in the healthy-to-stroke setting, we fix the adaptation method and hyperparameters to the best-performing fine-tuning strategy found by the cross-validated selection procedure above, and vary how much stroke training data is used for fine-tuning.
+To study data efficiency in the healthy-to-stroke setting, we fix the adaptation method and hyperparameters to the best-performing fine-tuning strategy found by cross-validation, and vary how much stroke training data is used for fine-tuning.
 Each subject's training dataset is split into 12 pairs, with each pair containing one open attempt and one close attempt.
-For a given data budget $N \in \{1,4,8\}$, we sample $N$ pairs from the 12 available pairs, train a model using only those $N$ pairs, and evaluate on the same held-out test sets as before.
-We repeat this process 12 times for each data budget.
+For a given data budget $N \in \{1,4,8\}$, we sample $N$ pairs without replacement from the 12 available pairs, train a model using only those $N$ pairs, and evaluate on the same held-out test sets as before.
+We repeat the sampling process 12 times for each data budget and record the average accuracy over the samplings.